 Other substitutes for bloomsdale spinach in this vegan pasta include chard and beet greens.
 If you have these vegetables on hand, try one of my other vegan pasta recipes: asparagus orzo risotto, baked brussels sprouts pasta with walnut sauce, or these garlic beet greens with orzo and beans.

 Mushroom Spinach Pasta

 Use your favorite gluten free pasta instead of whole wheat penne.
 I recommend sticking with a small pasta but it would also be good with a long noodle pasta.
 I like Jovial gluten-free pasta (<-affiliate) or bionaturae gluten-free pasta (<-affiliate).

 Feeling ambitious?
 Homemade pasta is an excellent project!
 Try out this whole wheat pasta recipe to make your own!

 Other greens would be delicious in this pasta.
 Try it with kale or swiss chard.
 Be sure to thinly slice the greens so they cook quickly.
-You can also add your favorite soy crumbles or ground turkey to this dish.

 ★ Did you make this recipe?
 Leave a rating below and tag @seasonedvegetable on Instagram so I can see it!

 This recipe was originally published December 7, 2016.